ia-toki/tcframe/docs/api-ref/api-ref.rst

 Defines the options to enable for problem styles.
 The following methods are exposed:

+.. cpp:function:: BatchEvaluator()

+    Declares that the problem uses batch evaluator.

+.. cpp:function:: InteractiveEvaluator()

+    Declares that the problem uses interactive evaluator.

 .. cpp:function:: CustomScorer()

     Declares that the problem needs a custom scorer.